netmute/impact-pause/README.md

-# Pause Plugin for ImpactJS
+# Pause plugin for ImpactJS

 This was originally written by Jesse Freeman.
 I just cleaned it up a bit.